kbase/groups/README.md

 ```

 Returns requests where the user is a target (including an administrator of the workspace at
-which the request is targeted) of the request.
+which the request is targeted or an owner of a Catalog module at which the request is targeted)
+of the request.

 #### Get the list of requests for a group